DaveBitter/graduation_internship/end_report.md

 I came across ViriCiti because I did my previous internship at Cohere, which, falls together with ViriCiti and Livetech under Transitions Now.
 I worked, while studying, for the past year and a half at ViriCiti.
 I really enjoy working here since the projects are perfect for Communication and Multimedia design students at the HvA.

 During the internship I got to learn a completely new skill.
-I got the chance to learn native development, in the form of an Android and an iOS app, during the internship.
+I got the chance to learn native development in the form of an Android and an iOS app.
 This is a skill I have always wanted to learn.
 At ViriCiti I got the chance to learn this and create an incredible real-time monitoring app!

+In this document I will take you through each aspect of the project and how the native app went from a mere idea to an actual live app.

 ## The company